Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Discussion of results

 \subsection{Andreev~bound~states and Josephson CPRs; magnetic junctions}

-S/F/S junctions with simultaneously broken space-inversion and time-reversal symmetries were intensively studied~\cite{Bezuglyi2002,Krive2004,Buzdin2008,Reynoso2008,Zazunov2009,Liu2010a,Liu2010,Liu2011,Reynoso2012,YokoyamaJPSJ2013,Brunetti2013,Yokoyama2013,Shen2014,Yokoyama2014Anomalous,Konschelle2015,Szombati2016,Assouline2019,Mayer2020b,Strambini2020} in connection with the anomalous Josephson effect leading to $ \varphi_0 $-shifted CPRs, provided that the exchange field has a nonzero component perpendicular to the current flow.
+S/F/S junctions with simultaneously broken space-inversion and time-reversal symmetries were intensively studied~\cite{Bezuglyi2002,Krive2004,Buzdin2008,Reynoso2008,Zazunov2009,Liu2010a,Liu2010,Liu2011,Reynoso2012,YokoyamaJPSJ2013,Brunetti2013,Shen2014,Yokoyama2014Anomalous,Konschelle2015,Szombati2016,Assouline2019,Mayer2020b,Strambini2020} in connection with the anomalous Josephson effect leading to $ \varphi_0 $-shifted CPRs, provided that the exchange field has a nonzero component perpendicular to the current flow.
 In the magnetic 2DEG-based Josephson junction with Rashba SOC considered in this work, it is crucial that many $ k_y $-channels contribute to transport.
 As we will demonstrate below, the CPRs of different $ k_y $-channels will acquire distinct individual $ \varphi_0 $-shifts that depend on~$ |k_y| $ and become maximal as~$ |k_y| \to k_\mathrm{F} $.
-The superposition of all $ k_y $-channels' CPRs gives the total CPR~$I_\mathrm{J}(\varphi)$, Eq.~\eqref{Eq_JosephsonCurrent_Final}, then an anharmonically distorted shape with an overall $\varphi_0$-shift, and with different magnitudes of positive---$ I_\mathrm{c}^+ $---and negative---$ I_\mathrm{c}^- $---critical currents.
+The superposition of all $ k_y $-channels' CPRs gives the total CPR~$I_\mathrm{J}(\varphi)$, Eq.~\eqref{Eq_JosephsonCurrent_Final}, then an anharmonically distorted shape with a global $\varphi_0$-shift, and with different magnitudes of positive---$ I_\mathrm{c}^+ $---and negative---$ I_\mathrm{c}^- $---critical currents.
 Such junctions can therefore act as \emph{Josephson supercurrent diodes}, and polarity-wise rectify supercurrents from dissipative currents.

 Figure~\ref{Fig_BoundStatesCurrent_MAGNETIC} shows the Andreev spectra for magnetic Josephson~junctions with the same values of $Z$ and $\lambda_\mathrm{SOC}$, and the same transverse momenta~$ k_y $, as in the nonmagnetic case.
-For the exchange parameter, we use~$ \lambda_\mathrm{XC} = 1.5 $, which becomes equivalent to $ E_\mathrm{XC} d \approx 36 \, \mathrm{meV} \, \mathrm{nm} $~(assuming the same mass and Fermi energy as stated in the nonmagnetic part); for a tunnel barrier in the $ \text{\AA} $-regime, this gives experimentally feasible values of the exchange splitting in the $ \mathrm{meV} $-range.
+For the exchange parameter, we use~$ \lambda_\mathrm{XC} = 1.5 $, which becomes equivalent to $ E_\mathrm{XC} d \approx 36 \, \mathrm{meV} \, \mathrm{nm} $~(assuming the same mass and Fermi energy as stated in the nonmagnetic part); for a typical link thickness of about~$ d = 100 \, \mathrm{nm} $~\cite{Baumgartner2021,Baumgartner2022a,Baumgartner2022,Costa2023,*Costa2023NatNano}, this gives feasible values of the exchange splitting below $ 1 \, \mathrm{meV} $ that could be experimentally realized either through proximity to a strong ferromagnetic top layer or through the Zeeman splitting induced by magnetic fields of a few hundred~$ \mathrm{mT} $~(depending on the $ g $-factor of the 2DEG).